Mask

 his goals on several occasions.

-However, there
+However,

-her concern for her brother's life, and her
+between her concern for her brother's life,

-think constructively, but eventually obsession
+rally and think constructively, but

-wins out over critical thinking and morality.
+eventually obsession wins out over critical

-I found myself actually feeling sorry for Mi
+actually feeling sorry for Mi Yeon, even

-Yeon, even though she was clearly very
+though she was clearly very troubled.

-at her, repulsed by her, frustrated by her.
+repulsed by her, frustrated by her.
+This

-This actress gave a wonderful performance in a
+actress gave a wonderful performance in a

 very complicated role, and I found it ironic